mlvl/Hierarchie/README.md

 This implementation of a sunburst was based upon [Sequences Sunburst](http://bl.ocks.org/kerryrodden/7090426) by Kerry Rodden and [Zoomable Sunburst](http://bl.ocks.org/mbostock/4348373) by Mike Bostock.

+### Interactivity

+Hierarchie updates on mouseover and zooms on click, so it's best viewed on a laptop or desktop.

 ### License